 This joint licence is issued by PPL on behalf of both PRS for Music and PPL.

 See more information.

-PRS for Music and PPL are working together to offer a simple solution.
+Find out how PRS for Music and PPL work together to provide joint licensing